Unprofessional Conduct ~ Texas Board Of Nursing (BON)

 Your nursing license is your livelihood, and any type of disciplinary sanction by the nursing board could potentially affect your career for years to come.
 We can assist you throughout the entire process of defending your nursing license.

 For more information about an unprofessional conduct issue, or to schedule a free consultation with a nurses attorney, please call (512) 829-5619.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney has more than 30 years experience as an attorney and is a member of The American Association of Nurse Attorneys (TAANA).
 Before becoming an attorney, Kevin earned his BSN from the University of Texas at Austin and worked as a nurse for four years.